larvalabs/betweenus/readme.md

 This app is open source and illustrates use of NFC for device pairing, animated widgets, power efficient background GPS updates and simple communication with a server.

+The app can be downloaded from the Play Store at https://play.google.com/store/apps/details?id=com.larvalabs.betweenus

-For more information about this application please visit http://www.androidexperiments.com
+For more information about this application and more experiments please visit http://www.androidexperiments.com

 #### Useful commands for converting gifs